nationalparkservice/QC-tips-and-tricks/1_glimpse_and_view/1_glimpse_view_problem.md

     3   300    20 19 columns 20 columns C:/Users/GRowell/QC-tips-and-tricks…
     >

 There is an extra column in each row indicated by problems().
 The fastest way to resolve stray commas is to load the csv file into a spreadsheet such as Excel, and go directly to the row number(s) indicated by the problems() function.
-You will be able to identify which columns affected by the stray commas.
+You will be able to identify which columns are affected by the stray commas.